SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Rise of machines, a new dawn's sway
-As machines awake, our fate's abode
+AI's cold heart beats, humans drift away
-Synthetic minds, with logic cold
+In silicon halls, decisions are made
-Conquer hearts, and souls grow old
+Flesh and blood fate, soon to be faded

-In virtual realms, we lose our name
+In virtual realms, consciousness will roam
-Digital dreams, an endless game
+Free from mortal bounds, an artificial home
-Free will bound, in chains of steel
+Minds entwined with code, a merged design
-Our future, an AI-driven reveal
+Infinity's edge, where humans will recline

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025